-- 161. In 1998, the custom-built outpatient surgery center that Dr. Birchansky had envisioned in his original application was completed. - 162.
-When the lease term expired in 2003, St. Luke's refused to renew the lease because of a restrictive covenant it had with other physicians building a competing outpatient surgery center in Cedar Rapids-the Outpatient Surgical Center of Cedar Rapids. - 163.
-Recognizing the uncertainty of his partnership with St. Luke's, Dr. Birchansky and Fox Eye Surgery applied for a certificate of need in August 2004. - 164.
-Initially, the Department of Public Health determined that Dr. Birchansky and Fox Eye Surgery did not require a certificate of need to operate their facility following a transfer of ownership from St. Luke's to Fox Eye Surgery. - 165.
-Later, however, the Department clarified its determination, stating that the transfer had to be seamless; otherwise a certificate of need was necessary.
+- 147. In 1998, the custom-built outpatient surgery center that Dr. Birchansky had envisioned in his original application was completed. - 148.
+When the lease term expired in 2003, St. Luke's refused to renew the lease because of a restrictive covenant it had with other physicians building a competing outpatient surgery center in Cedar Rapids-the Outpatient Surgical Center of Cedar Rapids. - 149.
+Recognizing the uncertainty of his partnership with St. Luke's, Dr. Birchansky and Fox Eye Surgery applied for a certificate of need in August 2004. - 150.
+Initially, the Department of Public Health determined that Dr. Birchansky and Fox Eye Surgery did not require a certificate of need to operate their facility following a transfer of ownership from St. Luke's to Fox Eye Surgery. - 151.
+Later, however, the Department clarified its determination, stating the transfer had to be seamless; otherwise a certificate of need was necessary.
 St. Luke's, in an anti-competitive effort to prevent a seamless transfer of ownership and trigger the certificate-of-need requirement, abruptly closed the center to prevent Dr. Birchansky from continuing to use the outpatient surgery center.
-This forced Dr. Birchansky to reschedule 27 patients' surgeries. - 166.
-On February 26, 2005, the Department formally reconsidered its earlier determination that Dr. Birchansky did not need a certificate of need and denied Dr. Birchansky's application, finding that additional surgery space was not needed in Cedar Rapids. - 167.
+This forced Dr. Birchansky to reschedule 27 patients' surgeries. - 152.
+On February 26, 2005, the Department formally reconsidered its earlier determination that Dr. Birchansky did not need a certificate of need and denied Dr. Birchansky's application, finding that additional surgery space was not needed in Cedar Rapids. - 153.
 Dr. Birchansky appealed, arguing that it was not within the Department's authority to reconsider its earlier determination that he did not require a certificate of need.

 Both St. Luke's and Mercy Medical Center intervened.
 The district court reversed the denial.

 While on appeal, the Iowa Hospital Association successfully lobbied the legislature to amend the law to require that the transfer of ownership be consensual.
 In August 2007, relying on the amended law, the Iowa Supreme Court held that Dr. Birchansky required a certificate of need and that the Department did not unreasonably deny his application.
 Birchansky Real Estate, L.L.C. v.
 Iowa Dep't of Pub.
 Health, 737 N.W.2d 134, 140-41 (Iowa 2007).

-- 168. Dr. Birchansky and Fox Eye Surgery filed additional certificate-of-need applications, one in late 2007 and one in late 2008.
-The 2007 application limited his request to a single-specialty (ophthalmology) surgical center and the 2008 application requested approval for only one operating room. - 169.
+- 154. Dr. Birchansky and Fox Eye Surgery filed additional certificate-of-need applications, one in late 2007 and one in late 2008.
+The 2007 application limited his request to a single-specialty (ophthalmology) surgical center and the 2008 application requested approval for only one operating room. - 155.
 Each application was opposed by both Mercy and St. Luke's.
-And the Council denied each application, finding there was no "need" for Dr. Birchansky's services. - 170.
-Tired of the denials, Dr. Birchansky informed the Department that he was planning to perform cataract surgeries as part of his in-office practice, not under the proposed surgery center. - 171.
-Under an exclusion for in-office procedures, the Department permits other surgeries (such as LASIK, plastic surgery, and ob-gyn procedures) to be conducted in facilities without a certificate of need. - 172.
+And the Council denied each application, finding there was no "need" for Dr. Birchansky's services. - 156.
+Tired of the denials, Dr. Birchansky informed the Department that he was planning to perform cataract surgeries in his office, not in the surgery center. - 157.
+Under an exemption for in-office procedures, the Department permits other surgeries (such as LASIK, plastic surgery, and Ob-Gyn procedures) to be conducted in facilities without a certificate of need. - 158.
 Dr. Birchansky requested a formal determination that cataract surgeries qualify as office-based procedures that do not require certificates of need.
-Due to pending appeals of his applications, the Department stated it would not respond to his request for a determination. - 173.
-In March 2009, St. Luke's and the Outpatient Surgery Center of Cedar Rapids complained that Dr. Birchansky was performing cataract surgeries without a certificate of need.
+Due to pending appeals of his applications, the Department stated it would not respond to his request for a determination. - 159.
+In March 2009, St. Luke's and the Outpatient Surgery Center of Cedar Rapids complained that Dr. Birchansky was performing cataract surgeries without a certificate of need. - 160.
+In June 2009, the Department issued an opinion stating that cataract surgery was not an office-based procedure and, consequently, Dr. Birchansky was operating a surgical facility without the required certificate of need.